 Many of the species and habitats of Texas are iconic and important to our identity - the context in which we, as Texans native-born or "got here as fast as we could", think of ourselves and tell our stories to others.
-We're from or live in the hill country, plains, coast, pineywoods, brush country.
+We're from or live in the hill country, plains, prairies, coast, pineywoods, and brush country.